 Since landing in Southern California, Dave has covered three Stanley Cup Finals, several NHL Entry Drafts and has been featured as a hockey analyst on numerous radio and international television programs.
 He also is the host of the popular hockey podcast, “In the Crease”, on ESPNLA.com.

 Ever wonder who's playing "GO KINGS GO!" on the organ?
 Or who the DJ is that's playing the music before the puck drops?
-Curious about who triggers the goal horn when the Kings score?
-It’s all done by Dieter Ruehle.
-He’s located above Section 317 at STAPLES Center.
+Curious about who hits the goal horn when the Kings score?
+It’s all done by Dieter Ruehle from above Section 317 at STAPLES Center.

-A native of Los Angeles, Ruehle began his music training at the age of nine by taking classical piano lessons.
-By the age of 15, Ruehle got his first gig as organist at The Forum when he was hired by the Los Angeles Lazers of the Major Indoor Soccer League for the 1984-’85 season.
-After five years of working Lazers games (on the Hammond X-66 organ) Ruehle, then 20 years old, was hired in the summer of 1989 to be the Kings organist.
+The 44 year old native of Los Angeles got his start playing the organ at sporting events in 1984 when, at the age of 15, he was hired by the Los Angeles Lazers of the Major Indoor Soccer League.
+After five years of working Lazers games on the Hammond X-66 organ at The Forum, Ruehle was hired in 1989 to be the Kings organist.

-After 3 seasons with the Kings (and working other events at The Forum such as Team Tennis, Volleyball and the Great Western Freeze-out annual college hockey tournament), Dieter moved to the Bay Area in 1992 and was hired by the San Jose Sharks.
+After three seasons with the Kings and working other events at The Forum (team tennis, volleyball and the Great Western Freeze-Out annual college hockey tournament), Dieter moved to the Bay Area and was hired by the San Jose Sharks.
 For five seasons, Ruehle was the organist for the Sharks (’92-’93 thru ’96-’97).
 Then he worked the ’97-’98 season for the Phoenix Coyotes.
-After 6 years away, Ruehle returned to Los Angeles and the Kings for the 1998-’99 season, which was the Kings final season at The Forum.
+Ruehle returned to Los Angeles and the Kings for the ‘98-’99 season, which was the Kings final season at The Forum.
 After the opening of STAPLES Center, Ruehle was hired by the Los Angeles Lakers, Sparks (WNBA) and Avengers (AFL).
-He’s also worked boxing and tennis events at STAPLES Center.
-Ruehle’s currently in his 11th season with the Lakers.
+The 2013-2014 season is his 13th season with the Lakers.

 After being right in the middle of the LA KINGS epic run to The Stanley Cup Jay Flats is proud and excited to return for the 2012-2013 season.